ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 Note: A previous build can be reproduced by using the 'build_requirements.txt' of that build.
 To do this add the additional argument 'build_requirements.txt' when calling 'build_release_uvision.bat' in step 2.
 This will install and build with the exact version of the python packages used to create that build.

+## MDK
+If you want to use the MDK (uVision) IDE to work with the DAPLink code, you must launch it in the right environment.
+The project will fail to build otherwise.
+To launch uVision properly, use tools\launch_uv4.bat